na-na-hi/renget/archive/vp-plays.md

 ##Wagiedos's Desolation Nuzlocke
 !!! note Status: Completed
     It's a nuzlocke of Desolation ran by the other main tripfag at the time, Wagiedos.
 This was actually completeable, surprisingly, even with RNG issues.
-    Run was done pretty much just standard nuzlocke rules besides the 1 pokemon per area limit not applying due to a lack of encounter areas.
+    Run was done with pretty much just standard nuzlocke rules besides the 1 pokemon per area limit not applying due to a lack of encounter areas.
 Dupes clause was applied instead.

 https://arch.b4k.co/vp/thread/54113040/ 1 it's beginning
 https://arch.b4k.co/vp/thread/54115313/ 2 obligatory ghost area